 High Flow Delivery Devices

 MRINZ has also been investigating the use of a device from Fisher & Paykel Healthcare called AIRVO which delivers high flow humidified air through nasal prongs to patients with respiratory conditions.
-We commenced studies observing its effect on patients with COPD, and are underway with a new study to observe whether these patients may find it beneficial to take a device home after admission with an exacerbation.
+In two clinical trials we have shown that the AIRVO device is safe to use in patients with stable COPD and in those admitted to hospital with an acute exacerbation of COPD.
+We are now coordinating an international study to observe whether COPD patients may find it beneficial to take a device home after admission to hospital with an exacerbation.

-Comment: Through this study a strong network of trial centres in pleural disease has been built in Australia, New Zealand, and Singapore, and this will facilitate ongoing research.
+Comment: Through this study a strong network of trial centres in pleural disease has been built in Australia and New Zealand, and this will facilitate ongoing research.

-2015 was a significant year for the Stroke/Rehabilitation programme.
-The Heath Research Council has funded a randomised controlled trial (Taking Charge after Stroke – the TaCAS study), run by the MRINZ, seeking to test whether the ‘Take Charge session’, developed in a previous clinical trial by MRINZ, is effective for a wide range of stroke-affected individuals.
-This multi-centre study based in 7 DHBs in New Zealand will recruit 400 people discharged to community living after stroke over the next 18 months and follow them up for 12 months.
-The first patients have been recruited in Wellington and other centres (Hutt Valley DHB, Counties-Manukau DHB, Auckland DHB, Hawkes Bay DHB, MidCentral DHB, Canterbury DHB) are ready to start recruiting in February.
-Discussions are under way about a ‘Take Charge’ study in Australia.
+2016 was a significant year for the Stroke/Rehabilitation programme with the set-up and commencement of the Heath Research Council of New Zealand-funded randomised controlled trial ‘Taking Charge After Stroke – the TaCAS study’.
+This clinical trial will test whether the ‘Take Charge session’, developed in a previous clinical trial by the MRINZ, is effective for a wide range of stroke-affected individuals.
+This multicentre study based in seven district health boards in New Zealand has now recruited over 250 of the planned 400 people discharged to community living after stroke.
+Discussions are also under way about a ‘Take Charge’ study in Australia.

 Comment: If the results of this study back up the previously positive randomised controlled trial of the ‘Take Charge session’ in Māori; and Pacific people with stroke (the MaPSS study, also run by MRINZ), this simple, cheap, safe intervention could make a very significant impact on stroke outcomes in New Zealand and elsewhere.